LAW OF THREE (61)

 Implicit in the above quotations is

-that the power to THINK needs to be developed.
-In an earlier blog
+that the power to THINK for ourselves needs to be developed.
+In blog 59, I wrote: "From an intellectual perspective, thinking

 needs to evolve into understanding in order to become an instrument